Iceberg With Sunset in the Background, Hubbard Glacier, Alaska

 3. Cast Your Line for Salmon

 For many travelers, the highlight of Alaska summer trips is the opportunity to fish for salmon.
-Although the optimal time to cast your line amid Alaska's famous runs can vary, depending on which of the five Alaskan salmon species you want to catch, May through September is always the best season for it, whether you scour for massive king salmon (also known as chinook salmon) in the Kenai River, or fish for silver salmon at Ship Creek, which is actually located in the heart of downtown Anchorage.
+The optimal time to cast your line amid Alaska's famous runs can vary, depending on which of the five Alaskan salmon species you want to catch.
+May through September is always the best season for it.
+Scour for massive king salmon (also known as chinook salmon) in the Kenai River, or fish for silver salmon at Ship Creek — located in the heart of downtown Anchorage.

-If you consider fishing to be one of the top things to do in Alaska in the summer, but aren't a fan of salmon, there are plenty of other options.
+If you consider fishing to be one of the top things to do in Alaska in the summer without being a strict fan of salmon, there are plenty of other options.
 The most popular choice would be to go fly-fishing for rainbow trout, which, like salmon, are at their most active during the summer.
 Many of the best places to fish for trout in Alaska during the summer are located in the southern part of the state, which makes them especially convenient if you want to go fishing with your kids or parents.

-The Kenai Peninsula's Russian River is probably the most popular place to fish for trout in Alaska during the summer, although more remote location like Lake Creek and the Kulik River are options if you have more time and can travel farther away from civilization.
-Wherever you decide to go trout fishing in Alaska, do your best to fish when salmon runs aren't at their peaks to avoid crowds.
-Since you will likely be traveling with a guide, their tour company can help you schedule your trip for the optimal experience.
+The Kenai Peninsula's Russian River is probably the most popular place to fish for trout in Alaska during the summer.
+More remote locations like Lake Creek and the Kulik River are options if you have more time and can travel farther away from civilization.
+If you decide to go trout fishing in Alaska, do your best to fish when salmon runs aren't at their peaks to avoid crowds.
+Since you’ll likely be traveling with a guide, their tour company can help you schedule your trip for the optimal experience.

 Temperatures can often climb into the 80s or even the 90s during summer vacations in Alaska, which presents the perfect opportunity to throw back a cold one.
-Thankfully, the state is home to plenty of breweries large and small, from the busy Alaskan Brewery and Bottling Company in Juneau, to craft outlets like Klondike Brewing Company in Skagway and Homer Brewing Company, whose oceanside location means you can enjoy fresh seafood like oysters as you sample beers.
+Thankfully, the state is home to plenty of breweries, large and small.
+From the busy Alaskan Brewery and Bottling Company in Juneau to craft outlets like Klondike Brewing Company in Skagway and Homer Brewing Company.
+Homer Brewing’s oceanside location means you can enjoy fresh seafood like oysters as you sample beers.

 5. Discover Native Alaskan Culture

-Warm weather makes Alaska summer trips perfect for a deep dive, though maybe not into any of the state's bodies of water (which are still very cold).
+Warm weather makes Alaska summer trips perfect for a deep dive (maybe not into any of the state's bodies of water, which are still very cold).
 Take advantage of cultural experiences that allow you to learn more about Alaska's natives, from well-known tribes like the Inuits to lesser-known cultures such as the Yupik, Aleut and Eyak.

 If you plan to be in southern Alaska near Ketchikan, consider visiting Totem Bight State Park, which spotlights the colorful totem poles of various native groups amid towering evergreen forests.
 Fairbanks' Morris Thompson Cultural & Visitors Center, meanwhile, displays rotating exhibitions of indigenous art.
-If you want to discover the culture, art and even cuisine of Inuit people, meanwhile, you'll want to head all the way north to Barrow, which is definitely at its most pleasant during the summer.
+If you want to discover the culture, art and even cuisine of Inuit people, you'll want to head all the way north to Barrow (now officially called Utqiaġvik), which is definitely at its most pleasant during the summer.

 6. Ride America's Most Scenic Railroad

-If you want to enjoy Alaskan scenery but are traveling with young kids or elderly parents, consider riding the White Pass and Yukon Route Railroad, which connects the Alaskan city of Skagway with Whitehorse, the capital of Canada's Yukon territory.
-Often known as the most scenic railroad in America, this adventure is accessible to the whole family and is without a doubt one of the top things to do in Alaska in the summer, no matter what kind of traveler you are.
+To enjoy Alaskan scenery while traveling with young kids or elderly parents, consider riding the White Pass and Yukon Route Railroad, which connects the Alaskan city of Skagway with Whitehorse, the capital of Canada's Yukon territory.
+Often known as the most scenic railroad in America, this adventure is accessible to the whole family.
+It is, without a doubt, one of the top things to do in Alaska in the summer, no matter what kind of traveler you are.

 Specific points of interest along the route, which generally takes you past towering mountain peaks, over crystalline lakes and through enchanting evergreen forests, include Bridal Veil Falls and Dead Horse Gulch.
-The guide on the train will also announce when you're passing by the Klondike Trail, which is now defunct but was an essential element of the Alaskan Gold Rush of the late 19th century.
-Note that although the train crosses the border into Canada, you don't need a passport to ride (so long as you plan to return to Alaska when the journey is over!).
+The guide on the train will also announce when you're passing by the Klondike Trail, which is now defunct — once an essential element of the Alaskan Gold Rush of the late 19th century.
+Note: The train crosses the border into Canada, so you don't need a passport to ride (as you plan to return to Alaska when the journey is over).

 7. See Alaskan Summer Wildlife

 Another advantage of Alaska summer trips over winter travel is the ease of being able to see Alaska wildlife.
 One of the easiest and most family-friendly ways to do this is with a bus tour along Denali Park's main road.
-You and your family can peer out on animals such as bears, moose and caribou from inside the safety and comfort a bus, which travels slowly enough that you can get plenty of amazing pictures through the window.
+You and your family can peer out at animals such as bears, moose and caribou from inside the safety and comfort of a bus.
+It travels slowly enough that you can get plenty of amazing pictures through the window.

-If you're looking for a more exhilarating wildlife experience, consider booking a guided expedition to get a more intimate look at animals, such as a "bear viewing tour" to see some of the tens of thousands of black and brown bears that call Alaska home.
-If you want to see marine wildlife, this is another reason to consider taking a fjord cruise in Alaska.
+If you're looking for a more exhilarating wildlife experience, consider booking a guided expedition to get a more intimate look at the animals.
+You may like a "bear viewing tour" to see some of the tens of thousands of black and brown bears that call Alaska home.
+To see marine wildlife, consider taking a fjord cruise in Alaska.
 In addition to the incredible scenery, which can sometimes include sea ice, you can also see sea animals like whales, sea otters and porpoises.

 8. Get Up Close and Personal With a Glacier